Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 ### Adding SSL

 There are many ways to add SSL to your site.
-A simple solution is to use Certbot from Let’s Encrypt.
-Certbot will automatically install the certificates for you and keep your SSL certifications up to date!
+A simple solution is to use Cert bot from Let’s Encrypt.
+Cert bot will automatically install the certificates for you and keep your SSL certifications up to date!

 ```bash
 sudo apt update